felipezarco/responser/README.md

 #### Usage:

 Since responser overwrites Express' interface, you can find the responser send_* methods directly in the express response.
 Methods accept two parameters:

 * Required: message (string)
 * Optional: data (object | undefiend)

-Consider the following code which has the response local variable:
+Consider the following code which has a `response` local variable (the name does not matter given its type is `Response`):

 ```javascript
 import { Request, Response } from 'express'